Laudenbach Periodontics & Dental Implants

 Benefits of Bone Grafting for Dental Implants

 Bone grafting procedures offer significant advantages for patients considering dental implant treatment.
 By rebuilding adequate bone volume, these techniques expand treatment options for patients who would otherwise be ineligible for implant placement.
-The procedure also helps preserve facial structure and prevent further bone loss that naturally occurs after tooth extraction.
+The procedure also helps preserve facial structure and prevent the further bone loss that naturally accelerates after tooth extraction.

 Types of Bone Grafts